 There is no doubt that substance is more important than form when speaking of independent directors.
-Directors who are labeled as independent directors may have significant importance in corporate governance but they must be utilized responsibly.
-However, due to any reasons, when independent directors are not truly independent, the label will be meaningless.
+Directors who are labeled as independent directors may have significant importance in corporate governance but they must be utilized responsibly.184 However, due to any reasons, when independent directors are not truly independent, the label will be meaningless.
 It may raise a problem for investors of Taiwanese companies who have given these prima facie labels weight in making investing decisions.
 Similarly, courts will confront the same problem when the transaction in question has been passed by independent directors.
-Delaware courts have distinguished the concept of an "interested" director from that of an "independent" director and have realized labeling could have an unfair effect without appropriate sensitivity.
-By the same token, Taiwanese courts may have to develop a legal standard to determine the legality of behaviors involved with monitoring by independent directors.
+Delaware courts have distinguished the concept of an "interested" director from that of an "independent" director185 and have realized labeling could have an unfair effect without appropriate sensitivity.186 By the same token, Taiwanese courts may have to develop a legal standard to determine the legality of behaviors involved with monitoring by independent directors.

 A research on Taiwanese independent directors of listed companies conducts a survey in order to explore a question as to what independent directors consider to be the most important key to effective function.
-The survey contains pre-specified choices: "the lack of sufficient time," "the difficulties in accessing information," "the colleague relationships," "insufficient pecuniary incentives," "the lack of certain types of professionalisms for effective monitoring," "expectations for re-nomination," and "no difficulties to effectively execute powers."
-"Insufficient time" and "the difficulties in accessing information" are ranked as the first (28%) and second (18%) most important factors in the effective functioning of independent directors.
-That survey indicates that even in
+The survey contains pre-specified choices: "the lack of sufficient time," "the difficulties in accessing information," "the colleague relationships," "insufficient pecuniary incentives," "the lack of certain types of professionalisms effective monitoring," for "expectations for re-nomination," and "no difficulties to effectively execute powers."
+"Insufficient time" and "the difficulties in accessing information" are ranked as the first (28%) and second (18%) most important factors in the effective functioning of independent directors.187 That survey indicates that even in situations where independent directors have true independence from management and controlling shareholders, they may have insufficient time and information to make decisions.
+In addition to the lack of time and information, Taiwanese independent directors face other challenges when trying to be effective monitors.
+Of the respondents, 57% responded that they did not experience any difficulties when they effectively executed their powers.188

-184. Chandler & Strine, supra note 88, at 997.
+^{184.} Chandler & Strine, supra note 88, at 997.